volodymyrhudyma/blog/content/blog/exclamation-mark-operator-in-typescript.md

 const config = getConfig(1);
 ```

-We have a list of configs and having an id we want to find the whole config object.
+We have a list of configs and want to find the entire config object based on an id.

-The above code does this perfectly fine, however if we look at the type of the **config** variable, it would be **Config | undefined**.
+The code above does this perfectly fine, but if we look at the type of the variable **config**, it would be **Config | undefined**.

-We can use the Non-Null Assertion Operator to tell the TypeScript that the **config** should exist, so there is no need to assume that it can be **undefined**:
+We can use the Non-Null Assertion Operator to tell TypeScript that the **config** should exist, so we don't have to assume it can be **undefined**:

 ```typescript
 // ...